kevalshah90/llm-clustering-case-study/README.md

 ## Specification

 We expect you to build the following functionality:
+  - [ ] You will filter down the dataset to cluster companies that are in the S&P 500 index.
+You can find a recent list of CIKs for companies in the S&P 500 in the `SP500.txt` file.
   - [ ] You will create a script that given a directory with report files can produce a `CIK -> Company Name` mapping in the shape of a CSV file with two columns: CIK and Company Name.
 Each row in this file will represent each file in the provided data. (hint: you don't need to throw an LLM at this problem)
   - [ ] You will run your mapping script on the provided data, and include it in your response.
   - [ ] You will write a data pipeline to process the provided HTML into an intermediate representation that can be used for clustering.
 One of the features in your intermediate representation should be a 1-paragraph summary of the report.
 You can use any pre-trained language model you like to generate the summary.